We explain what the SA900 form covers and why it matters for families managing an estate or a trust.

 | SA901 | Detailed interest and dividends | All vouchers and bank statements |

-Our practical checklist: list income types, note disposals, flag special arrangements.
-Then match each item to a page before you file.
+Our practical checklist: list every income type, note all disposals, flag any special trust arrangements (discretionary, interest in possession or bare).
+Then match each item to the correct supplementary page before you file.

 Filing your SA900 online using HMRC-approved software

-You cannot file the SA900 through the regular online Self Assessment portal used for personal filings.
-The form must be submitted using commercial software that is approved for this purpose.
+You cannot file the SA900 through the regular online Self Assessment portal used for personal tax returns (the SA100 route).
+The SA900 must be submitted using commercial software that is specifically approved by HMRC for trust and estate returns.

 Registering and setting up access